 Who Can Access a POD Account and When

-A pay-on-death account is one of the most straightforward ways to pass money outside of probate.
-While the account holder is alive, the account works like any other bank account.
-Any named party can withdraw funds, regardless of whether another party is incapacitated or has already passed away.
+A payable on death (POD) account is a simple way to pass money outside of probate.
+While the account owner is alive, it works like any other bank account.

 A financial institution, on request, may pay sums on deposit in an account with a pay on death designation to: 1.
 One or more of the parties, whether or not another party is a party with disabilities, incapacitated or deceased when the payment is requested and whether or not a party survives another party.

-A.R.S. § 14-6223(1)After every account holder has passed away, the financial institution pays the remaining balance to the named beneficiaries, provided they can show proof of death for all parties.
-If the beneficiaries themselves did not survive the account holders, the funds pass to the personal representative, heirs, or devisees of the last surviving party.
+If the beneficiaries did not survive the owners, the funds go elsewhere.
+They pass to the personal representative, heirs, or devisees of the last surviving party.

 Why the Order of Payment Matters